Soor1/StockInfoBot/README.md

 ### Adding the Bot to Your Discord Server

-To add StockBot to your Discord server, follow these steps:
+To add StockBot to your Discord server go to this link (if the commands don't work when you add it that means I'm not paying for a server to host the bot at the moment):

 1. Go to this link: https://discord.com/oauth2/authorize?client_id=1241418921014464512